wormhole-foundation/docs.wormhole.com/docs/reference/environments/evm/relayer.md

 ### Delivery Statuses

-All deliveries should result in one of following four outcomes prior to the delivery timeframe of the delivery provider.
+All deliveries should result in one of the following four outcomes prior to the delivery timeframe of the delivery provider.
 These outcomes are emitted as EVM events from the WormholeRelayer contract when they occur.

 - (0) Delivery Success
 - (1) Receiver Failure